Being self-employed means that more often than not, I find myself working from home.

 Here are some of my favourite places to work from home:

-The staff are an absolute delight, the service is quick and friendly, there are plenty of charging points to keep your laptop on the go and if you’re lucky, you might even but into their adorable resident pup, Kobe.
+The staff are an absolute delight, the service is quick and friendly, there are plenty of charging points to keep your laptop on the go and if you’re lucky.
+You might even but into their adorable resident pup, Kobe too.

-Make sure you try out the espresso caramel brownie if you want that extra kick of caffeine to get you through the day.
+Make sure you try out the espresso caramel brownie if you want that extra caffeine boost to get you through the day.

 As well as having their own roasts which are made in-house, this delightful little spot serves up some rather delicious Indonesian grub.

 I love Ngopi’s coffee so much, so I aim to pop in as often as I can to try out one of their incredible homebrews – black, no sugar, so you can really taste all of the top notes.

 So if quality coffee and top-notch food are on your list to help you become more productive, then head on down and say hello the the guys at Ngopi.